« Back to course list

 • Developing a comprehensive understanding of how a field development project is managed the through key stage gates.

-• Managing the risk of the Field Development cost, schedule and operability through-out field life
+• Managing the risk of the field development cost, schedule and operability through-out field life

 Topics